 How groups create knowledge

-Creating knowledge and problem solving in groups involves questioning, showing, challenging and testing ideas and practices to tease out our own tacit knowledge and that of others in order to build new understandings.
+- teasing out our tacit knowledge and that of others to build new understandings.

 Nonaka and Takeuchi (1995) suggest that you can stimulate knowledge creation by: